ritobanrc/grade11/ush/ch22_world_war_1/README.md

     - Republic of Ireland created, but British keep Northern Ireland

 ### The Treaty Debate
-* Fears over League of Nations superseding Congress' war power
-* Wilson's declining health
+* **Views of the Treaty**
+    - Wilson sees it as his legacy
+    - Argues America needs to be involved in the world
+    - _Henry Cabot Lodge_ wants American freedom
-* Congress rejects Treaty of Versailles in 1920
+* **Rejection of the Treaty**
+    - Many republicans call for **"Lodge reservations"**
+    - Wilson dogmatically refuses to compromise
+    - Falls very ill, wife virtually runs government
+    - Senate rejects treaty
+* **Aftermath**
+    - WWI casts a shadow over 20s (Germany's economy crippled, growth of existentialism and nihilism)
+    - Wilsonian democracy very influential ("actively spread democracy")
-* **William G. Harding** wins overwhelmingly in 1920
+    - **William G. Harding** wins overwhelmingly in 1920
-    - Rejection of Wilsonianism, Progressivism
+    - Rejection of Wilsonianism, Progressivism, and the 20s are extremely conservative